Two NYPD officers have been indicted on charges they tried to...

 Caligiuri responded: "it[’]s bad man."

-Then Caligiuri, according to prosecutors, removed his body camera and slid it into McLoughlin's right hand.
-McLoughlin extended his arm "so that it would appear Caligiuri was standing beside him."
+Then Caligiuri removed his body camera and slid it into McLoughlin's right hand.
+McLoughlin extended his arm "so that it would appear Caligiuri was standing beside him," according to prosecutors.

 Caligiuri walked away and called a supervisor, prosecutors said, before retrieving his body camera.

 Garcia then drove away from the scene and neither defendant tried to stop him, prosecutors said.
-They also failed to report over the police radio that Garcia has fled.
+They also failed to report over the police radio that Garcia had fled.

-An NYPD duty captain went to Garcia’s apartment a few hours later at about 1:15 a.m. and saw Garcia’s vehicle parked illegally in a crosswalk, prosecutors said.
+An NYPD duty captain went to Garcia’s apartment about 1:15 a.m. and saw Garcia’s vehicle parked in a crosswalk, prosecutors said.
 The duty captain spoke to Garcia and determined he was intoxicated and unfit for duty.
 He was arrested and charged.

 Garcia pleaded guilty on Dec.
-2, 2024 with driving while ability impaired and was sentenced to a conditional discharge, an Impaired Driver Program, a 90-day license suspension, and more than $1,500 in fines and restitution.
+2, 2024, to driving while ability impaired and was sentenced to a conditional discharge, an impaired driver program, a 90-day license suspension and more than $1,500 in fines and restitution.
 He resigned from the NYPD.

 Patrick Hendry, president of the NYPD's Police Benevolent Association, said Friday after the officers were arraigned that their prosecution was "another overreach by Alvin Bragg."